Trump praises armed forces, avoids politics in military-style Fourth of July display

 President Donald Trump delivered a speech Thursday long on praise for America and its armed forces and devoid of the highly political content critics feared he would inject into his taxpayer-funded Fourth of July extravaganza.

-Trump, who spoke for nearly an hour at his "Salute to America" military-inspired event that saw tanks parked outside the Lincoln Memorial, stocked his remarks with historical anecdotes about each branch of the military and musical interludes to allow flyovers from various aircraft roar over the large crowd gathered on the National Mall.
+Trump, who spoke for nearly an hour at his "Salute to America" military-inspired event, which included tanks parked outside the Lincoln Memorial, stocked his remarks with historical anecdotes about each branch of the military and musical interludes to allow warplanes and helicopters to roar over the large crowd gathered on the National Mall.

 "Today, we come together as one nation with this very special salute to America," Trump said after taking the stage to chants of "USA."
 "We celebrate our history, our people, and the heroes who proudly defend our flag — the brave men and women of the United States military."